moeed17/Solar-Irradiance-Forecasting-Using-Deep-Learning-Techniques/README.md

 A recurrent neural network (RNN) is a powerful neural network architecture that uses its hidden layer to capture and remember information from previous data points, making it effective for tasks involving sequences.

 2. LSTM
-Long Short-Term Memory (LSTM) networks are a type of Recurrent Neural Network (RNN) architecture consisting of forget gate, candidate layer (tanh), input gate, output gate, hidden state, and memory state.
+Long Short-Term Memory (LSTM) networks are a type of Recurrent Neural Network (RNN) architecture consisting of a forget gate, candidate layer (tanh), input gate, output gate, hidden state, and memory state.

 3. GRU
 The (GRU) is a specialized type of RNN designed for sequential data.
 It tries to solve the issue of exploding and vanishing gradients by incorporating two gate mechanisms: the first is the update gate and the second is the reset gate.
 Using these gates, it remembers relevant information needed and discards the rest.